mantishub/mantishub-docs/api.rst

 Here is a sample instance WSDL definition: https://mantistouch.mantishub.com/api/soap/mantisconnect.php?wsdl

 To access the target instance replace the "mantistouch" in the URL above with the instance name.
+Note that API is not available for Bronze plan.

 API Version
 -----------